William Carvalho: International career

 Eligible for both Portugal and Angola, Carvalho chose to represent the former.
 When he was still part of the Portugal under-20s, the Angolan Football Federation tried to call him up, but was rejected.

 Carvalho made his debut with the Portugal under-21 team on 15 October 2012, in a 0–1 friendly loss with Ukraine.
 He scored twice during the 2015 UEFA European Championship qualifiers, in home wins against Norway (5–1) and Israel (3–0).

 Carvalho was first summoned by full side manager Paulo Bento in November 2013 for the 2014 FIFA World Cup qualification play-offs against Sweden.
 He won his first cap in the second leg on the 19th, coming on as a 73rd-minute substitute in a 3–2 away victory (4–2 aggregate).

 On 19 May 2014, Carvalho was named in the final 23-man squad for the 2014 World Cup held in Brazil.
 He made his debut in the competition on 22 June, playing the second half of the 2–2 group stage draw against the United States after replacing injured André Almeida.
 He featured 90 minutes in the next match to help to a 2–1 win over Ghana, but the team was eliminated on goal difference.

 Carvalho played all the games and minutes at the 2015 European Under-21 Championship.
 He was elected player of the tournament due to his performances, even though he missed the decisive attempt in the penalty shootout in the final against Sweden, with it saved by Patrik Carlgren after a 0–0 draw in Prague.

 At UEFA Euro 2016 in France, Carvalho was suspended from Portugal's semi-final victory over Wales but regained his place from Danilo Pereira in the final, a 1–0 defeat of the hosts at the Stade de France.
 He scored his first international goal on 13 November 2016, contributing to a 4–1 home defeat of Latvia for the 2018 World Cup qualifiers.

 In May 2018, Carvalho was selected by Fernando Santos for the upcoming World Cup held in Russia.
 He was also picked for Euro 2020, making two appearances in a round-of-16 exit.

 Carvalho was named in the final squad for the 2022 World Cup in Qatar.

 Style of play

-Carvalho plays primarily as a defensive midfielder, although he can also be deployed as a central midfielder or a central defender.
-Known for his passing range and accuracy, ability to control a game and composure on the pitch, he earned praise for his imposing physicality.
+Carvalho played primarily as a defensive midfielder, although he could also be deployed as a central midfielder or a central defender.
+Known for his passing range, accuracy, ability to control a game and composure on the pitch, he earned praise for his imposing physicality.

-In spite of lacking pace, Carvalho acted fast when it came to decision-making.
-He was often compared to Patrick Vieira.
+Despite lacking pace, Carvalho was praised for his quick decision-making, often being compared to Patrick Vieira.